Best direction for the Green line at this point?

 I highly (and respectfully) disagree.
 I think every building owner and CRU along Stephen Ave. would be up in arm about the disruption.
 Rightfully so.
 The construction disruption would be a massive blow to the urban realm in downtown...even if it is worth it in the long run.

 Stephen Ave has three destination clusters and should have 3 stations only.
 Keep the trains moving and minimize uber-expensive below-ground stations.
-It's a paradigm shift for Calgary Transit that has this weird reverse German-style LRT system - the slowest part is downtown with the closest stops at-grade, where most German cities do the opposite where the only grade-separated park is downtown with the fewer stops.
+It's a paradigm shift for Calgary Transit that has this weird reverse German-style LRT system - the slowest part is downtown with the closest stops at-grade, where most German cities do the opposite where the only grade-separated part is downtown with the fewer stops.

 Following that logic there's only 3 required stations at 3 destination clusters.
 Build to 4 car trains, don't future-proof to 5 to save money.
 That's still 100m of train station and huge capacity if you grade-separate to up the speed and flow of Red Line trains.
 Many metro systems are around that length, 100m is not a toy train.